Undline/ForestFox/Dev Notes/readme.md

 ## 2023.09.19

 Still learning Kivy; feeling pretty hopeful about implementing it here soon.
 I'm not going to post any updates until I have something useful to report. -Undline

+## 2023.09.20

+Had some ideas.
+First these developer notes need to move to their own folder since it seems like I am just dumping all the notes I have in this one file.
+Could re-name this to readme and then it would show in Github a bit nicer.
+Also, using the naming convention of Widget doesn't really explain what we are doing with these UI elements since they go beyond doing just one thing; for example the video element contains supplemental widgets with it, such as comments when running VOD and chat when streaming.
+Because of this I will need to re-structure the readme to reflect this change. -Undline